 On 4x2 vehicles, it is acceptable to tow the vehicle with the front wheels on the ground and the rear wheels off the ground using a wheel lift or a slingbelt with T-hooks.

 On 4x4 vehicles, it is recommended that your vehicle be towed with a wheel lift or flatbed equipment with all the wheels off the ground.
-However, a slingbelt with T-hooks and a wheel dolly can also be used if all four wheels are off the ground.
+However, a slingbelt with T-hooks and a wheel dolly can also be used.